 Sustainability and socially responsible initiatives often marginalize social impact to financially interesting activities for companies.
 Corporate foundations, however, have social impact at their very core by choice and by design, including their fiscal and legal status.
 They are focused on public benefit instead of private benefit.
 At the same time, corporate foundations have an inherent relationship with their founding company.
 They may share the same name, and they may have inter-related trustees, administration and even employee secondment.
 But they operate independently from the company’s business interests.
 This enables them to leverage corporate resources such as funding, expertise, networks or time in a manner that best serves society.

-was until recently an Assistant Professor of Business-Society Management at Rotterdam School of Management, Erasmus University, and is now Community Investment Manager International for international asset manager NN.
+was until recently an Assistant Professor of Business-Society Management at Rotterdam School of Management, Erasmus University, and is now Community Investment Manager International for NN Group, an international financial services company.
 Dr Roza’s research is mainly focused on employee engagement in corporate citizenship and corporate social investments.

 She is Corporate Initiative Manager with European Venture Philanthropy Association.

 “A corporate foundation is a strategic partner that can pioneer bold and transformative social solutions that may even have potential long-term business relevance.”